Phildo/expandpass/README.md

 on a 2014 Macbook Air, 1.4 GHz Intel Core i5.
 This comes out to ~2M lines/s.

-Note- There is room for performance improvement.
+Note: There is room for performance improvement.
 But until I have reason, I have no plan to continue working on this aspect.
 That said, some ideas/next steps would be:

 - Cache supgroup output for blit when iteration occurs elsewhere.